json-schema-org/understanding-json-schema/source/basics.rst

 Hello, World!
 -------------

-When learning any new language it's often helpful to start with the simplest thing possible.
+When learning any new language, it's often helpful to start with the simplest thing possible.
 In JSON Schema, an empty object is a completely valid schema that will accept any valid JSON.